ivanov/bipython/README.md

         it.
 Investigate how easy it is to port what I have back to the cli version of bpython code

-    [ ] LOW: make ctrl-w delete word - with '.' being a word separator
+    [x] LOW: make ctrl-w delete word - with '.' being a word separator

     [ ] how do i keep the completion tooltip from going on top of wherever i'm typing - seems like it's hardcoded to do that after going half-way down the screen

-        [ ] alt: use escape to remove it?
+        [x] alt: use escape to remove it? (though it's slow) [ ] trigger some sort of faster redraw?

     [ ] colorize / pygemntize the pyin results - damn it - that requires hooking
         into the lexer again...